stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ### Artistic connections- [59.00](https://youtu.be/wnVupMQtjp4?t=3540) - **Andy Shaw**

-Andy has a contact willing to contribute to our marketimg
+Andy has a contact willing to contribute to our marketing and expand our connections outside the Caradno world.